Atlantic Health Strategies

 The Short Answer: What Behavioral Health Operators Should Demand from an IT Partner

 IT in this sector is not a help-desk line item.
-It is part of your compliance posture and your census risk.
-When the EHR is down on a Saturday night at a residential withdrawal management facility, you do not have until Monday.
+It sits inside your compliance posture and your census risk.
+When the EHR is down on a Saturday night at a residential withdrawal management program (ASAM Level 3.7 in the 4th Edition, Residential Detoxification), no one has until Monday.

 Why Behavioral Health IT Is Different

-Behavioral health organizations run on thinner margins than most of healthcare while carrying heavier regulatory weight: HIPAA, 42 CFR Part 2, state licensing rules, payer SIU audits, and accreditor standards from Joint Commission or CARF.
+Behavioral health operators run on thinner margins than most of healthcare while carrying heavier regulatory weight: HIPAA, 42 CFR Part 2, state licensing rules, payer SIU audits, and accreditor standards from Joint Commission or CARF.
 An IT failure here does not just create a help-desk ticket.
-It triggers a breach notification clock, a payer audit risk, or a clinical documentation gap that shows up in your next survey window.
+Founders and COOs I work with get a breach notification clock, a payer audit risk, or a clinical documentation gap that surfaces in the next survey window.

 The financial exposure is real.
-IBM’s 2024 Cost of a Data Breach Report put the average healthcare breach at $9.77 million, the 14th consecutive year healthcare has topped every other sector.
-The 2025 figure dropped to $7.42 million on average, with healthcare breaches still taking 279 days to identify and contain.
-For a mid-size behavioral health operator, that lifecycle alone can wipe out a year of operating margin.
+IBM’s 2024 Cost of a Data Breach Report put the average healthcare breach at $9.77 million, and healthcare retained its status as the costliest industry for data breaches for the 14th year in a row.
+For a mid-size behavioral health operator, that number can erase a year of operating margin before legal fees hit.

 What Strong Behavioral Health IT Partners Actually Deliver

-Leaders evaluating managed IT should focus on five things, in this order.
+Behavioral health CEOs and COOs evaluating a managed IT vendor should press on five things, in this order.

 How to Choose: The Questions That Actually Separate Vendors

 Most IT vendor decks look the same.
-The differences show up in five questions.
+The differences show up in five questions your executive team should ask before signing.

-One more uncomfortable truth: hacking and IT incidents now account for over 80% of large healthcare breaches, up from 49% in 2019.
+One more uncomfortable truth.
 The threat is not someone losing a laptop.
 It is ransomware, credential theft, and business associate compromise.
-Your IT partner is part of your compliance perimeter, whether you treat them that way or not.
+Your IT partner is part of your compliance perimeter whether you treat them that way or not.

 IT as Operational Backbone, Not Background Noise